yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> <code>'grid-auto-columns'</code> and <code>'grid-auto-rows'</code> determine the default size for columns and rows respectively that have not been explicitly defined.
+> `'grid-auto-columns'` and `'grid-auto-rows'` determine the default size for columns and rows respectively that have not been explicitly defined.
-> In this example, all columns will have a width of <code>150px</code> and all rows will have a height of <code>100px</code> by default.
+> > In this example, all columns will have a width of `150px` and all rows will have a height of `100px` by default.

 ### grid-template
 ```html